3. We fill screening gaps.

 • Sickle Cell Warriors and their families will receive the most well-informed health care available in Ghana.

-• Sickle cell Warriors and their families will receive the social respect and support that they need and deserve.
+• Sickle Cell Warriors and their families will receive the social respect and support that they need and deserve.

 • People in the general public can make informed genetic decisions when they are planning to have children.